Contextual Thompson Sampling via Generation of Missing Data: Generative Thompson Sampling: General algorithm and regret bounds

-\paragraph{Upper bounding the condition entropy using VC dimension.} We can construct a coarse upper bound for the entropy $H \big( \piX \mid Z_{\tau}, X_{1:T} \big)$ using the VC-dimension of the policy class $\Pi^*$.
-This bound is coarse because the VC-dimension is a worst case quantity that has to with the number of possible assignments of actions to contexts.
-In contrast, entropy reflects that based on the task distribution (learned from past tasks) and the information $Z$ (e.g. article texts), many assignments may be extremely unlikely to be optimal.
-We formalize VC dimension upper bound in Lemma \ref{lemma:VC} below, which holds by the Sauer-Shelah lemma \citep{sauer1972density,shelah1972combinatorial}.

-\begin{lemma}[VC dimension bound on entropy] For any binary\footnote{Note, VC-dimension is defined for binary functions.} action policy class $\Pi^*$,
+\bo{Upper bounding the condition entropy using VC dimension.} We can construct a coarse upper bound for the entropy $H \big( \piX \mid Z_{\tau} \big)$ using the VC dimension of the policy class $\Pi$.
+The VC dimension is a worst-case quantity that has to with the total number of possible assignments of actions given contexts.
+In contrast, entropy reflects uncertainty based on the task distribution (learned from past tasks) and the information $Z$ (e.g., article texts), as many assignments may be extremely unlikely to be optimal.
+Since VC dimension is only defined for binary functions, we use the multiclass generalization Nataranjan dimension \citep{natarajan1989learning} when $|\MC{A}_\tau| > 2$. \begin{proposition}[Complexity bound on entropy] For policy class $\Pi$ over action space $\MC{A}_\tau$ with Nataranjan dimension $d$ (equivalent to VC dimension when $|\MC{A}_\tau| = 2$),